coop-blake/Dalchemist/README.md

 A collection of Typescript modules for assiting POS Tasks that rely on data from Catapult, UNFI, and NCG.

-You'll need [git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/download/) installed on a host machine of your choosing.
+To run the npm commands below, you'll need [Node.js](https://nodejs.org/en/download/) installed on a host machine of your choosing.

-[Visual Studio Code](https://code.visualstudio.com/Download) and [Github Desktop](https://desktop.github.com/) are also recomended if you are using your workstation as the host.

 You will also need access to a terminal and web browser.
 Terminal commands are represented like `this` in the documentation.

 ## Getting Started

-You will need this repository on the machine you intend to use as a host.
-With git installed you can use the following terminal command to clone the repository into the current directory.
+You will need the Dalchemist repository on the host.
+With [git](https://git-scm.com/downloads) installed you can this command in the terminal to clone the repository.

 `git clone https://github.com/coop-blake/Dalchemist.git`